snaax/yet-another-secrets-operator/README.md

 ## Secret Template

-You can customize the metadata of the generated Kubernetes Secret using the `secretTemplate` field:
+You can customize the metadata of the generated Kubernetes Secret using the `targetSecretTemplate` field:

 ```yaml
 apiVersion: yet-another-secrets.io/v1alpha1